Web Analytics Made Easy - StatCounter

 Partly because sniping requires but a minimal investment in tools and equipment, it has been a favored mining method used worldwide by generations of independent gold prospectors and miners operating on limited budgets.

-Once the suspected cache of gold is located and worked, the sniper quickly moves on to work the next likely spot.
-A lone sniper commonly powers through multiple caches in a day.
-Sometimes, when large sections of bedrock are exposed, caches my be close together and keep a sniper busy in one place for hours, or a day or more.
-Most times, caches are farther apart, requiring the sniper to hike from one to the next.
+Sometimes, when large sections of bedrock are exposed, caches may be close together and keep a sniper busy in one place for hours, or a day or more.
+Most times caches are farther apart, requiring the sniper to hike from one to the next.

-While sniping techniques are used in both wet and dry environments, this tutor will focus exclusively on stream gold.
-It will paint a vivid picture of a quintessential gold-producing stream, and feature an eyewitness account of a day in the life of a professional gold sniper.
-Students will come away with a fundamental understanding of the geological processes leading to the deposition and concentration of placer gold in streambeds.
+Readers will come away with a fundamental understanding of the geological processes leading to the deposition and concentration of placer gold in streambeds.
 They will also become familiarized with the basic tools and techniques needed to target and recover placer gold from streams.
 In addition, they will learn what gold caches are, how to spot them, and how a skilled sniper works them to extract gold.

 Placer Gold

-Snipers focus almost exclusively on placer gold.
-Placer gold is gold that has congregated into what’s called a secondary deposit after it has eroded from its original bedrock source.
-Placers occur in both wet and dry environments.
 Placer gold is being harvested every day from countless auriferous (gold-bearing) stream beds in the United States.
 And placer gold is found throughout the world in watercourses that, for learning purposes, are virtually identical to the one we are about to explore.

 However, before we can proceed, effectively, it’s crucial to understand the meaning of a most important term—Bedrock.
 As every gold prospector knows, bedrock is truly foundational to the mining game.

-Gold veins form in bedrock.
-Bedrock is the solid rock that underlies our entire planet’s surface.
-In many cases bedrock is exposed as a surface we can see and walk on.
 Bare bedrock can often be encountered in mountain ranges, especially at the upper elevations.
 Most bedrock though, such as the bedrock underlying the valleys we live in and underpinning the gold-bearing streams we mine, is covered by a largely unconsolidated layer of broken rock and soil known by prospectors as overburden.

 Now, let’s get down to business!
 Let’s visit and study a typical gold-bearing creek streaming through a narrow canyon, over 2,000 feet below its ridgetop.
 The stream’s channel drops in elevation, on average, 30 feet per mile—ideal for the deposition of gold along its craggy course.

-Along the creek’s path, there has been sediment (overburden) deposited on its banks and in its bed in the form of clay, silt, sand, and gravel, ranging in size from microscopic particles to, in some cases, boulders dwarfing automobiles.
 The overburden, deposited over eons, is composed of materials eroded from the canyon’s walls, mixed with gravel introduced upstream by merging channels during times of flood and from chunks torn out of the stream’s own bed during the canyon-cutting process.

 In some sections, the overburden is deep and covers the bedrock in the channel like a thick blanket.
 While in others, almost always in the steeper and narrower sections where the stream’s flow rate and ability to transport materials has increased, the overburden is thin to non-existent, leaving patches of bedrock exposed both in the water and along the banks—sniper’s delight!

 Over eons, the erosion process deepens a stream’s channel and digs a canyon by breaking up and removing countless tons of material.
 Gold, if present, is released from bedrock veins and seeks its natural place to settle in the stream.
-However, in California’s Mother Lode Country, the preponderance of the gold in present day creeks and rivers came from the breaching and plundering of rich, dead and buried, ancient Tertiary River channels by present-day streams.

 The sand and gravel in the stream’s bed and along its banks from canyon wall to canyon wall may seem to be permanent landmarks.
 However, in reality, the entirety of it is on a journey towards the sea—a very slow journey by our standards perhaps, but a journey, nevertheless.